 “Public Hearing” or “Hearing” means a public Meeting required or allowed by Law to inform the public and/or receive comments from the public about a contemplated or proposed Town action or policy.

-“Quorum” means a majority of the total voting membership of each such Board shall constitute a quorum for the transaction of all business; unless, otherwise required by the General Statutes.
+“Quorum” means a majority of the total voting membership of each such Board (including Alternates participating in the Meeting in place of an absent member) shall constitute a quorum for the transaction of all business; unless, otherwise required by the General Statutes.

 “Resolution” means a duly adopted, written statement of any Board that (1) expresses the sentiment or intent of the Board; (2) governs the business of the Board; (3) expresses recognition by the Board; or (4) is intended to comply with any requirement of Law with regard to the subject matter of the Resolution.